microsoft/vscode-docs/docs/datascience/data-science-tutorial.md

    ![Running a Jupyter notebook cell](images/data-science-tutorial/jupyter-cell-01.png)

 1. After the cell finishes running, you can view the data that was loaded using the variable explorer and data viewer.
-First click on the chart icon in the notebook's upper toolbar
+First click on the chart icon in the notebook's upper toolbar.

    ![Click variable explorer icon](images/data-science-tutorial/variable-explorer-1.png)